Acute maxillary sinusitis

 • Local anaesthesia may also be provided with EMLA® cream [Evidence Level: B].

-• The puncture is carried out using a straight needle with stylet.
-The site of puncture is laterally at the inferior nasal meatus 2–3 cm from the nasal orifice.
+• The site of puncture is laterally at the inferior nasal meatus 2–3 cm from the nasal orifice.

 • Physiological saline at 37 °C is injected into the maxillary sinus, after which it flows out through the natural opening (ostium) into the nasal meatus.